 Local or Regional Government Agencies

-Dues for Local or Regional Government Agencies (based on 2012 population figures from the State of California Department of Finance Research Unit) are:
+Dues for Local or Regional Government Agencies based on the most recent publicly available information on population from the State of California Department of Finance Research Unit) are:

 Other Categories of Full Members